AlfonsMittelmeyer/python-gui-messaging/README.md

 New :

 - Export of Menus and PhotoImages in tkinter style
-- better name export und reimport for export 'tk (names)'
+- better name export and reimport for export 'tk (names)'
+- indexes for menu entries for easy entryconfig later
+- class names for export
+- overwriting files instead of merging when exporting

 The GUI Designer includes Help pages and an introduction